aldob/mProfile/README.md

 ## TransloCapture
-In the multiplex PCR used for targeted sequencing, crossover events (translocations) between the targets will also be sequenced.
+In the multiplex PCR used for targeted sequencing, crossover events (translocations) between the targets will also be amplified and sequenced.
 TransloCapture takes unprocessed fastq files and identifies reads that are crossover events.
 The tool works by identifying the primers used for amplification of the targets at either end of the reads.

-Requires a csv file(-p) containing three columns "target name", "forward primer sequence", "reverse primer sequence" for each target.
+Requires a csv file(--primers, -p) containing three columns "target name", "forward primer sequence", "reverse primer sequence" for each amplicon target.
 The output is a .csv file containing a matrix of all possible crossovers and their frequencies (% of reads) and can also output the crossover reads to a new fastq file.
-NOTE: The feature of writing the translocated reads to a new fastq is not currently available.

-Similar to callMUT, it can also calculate the differential of the input to a control and can accept pre-generated output .csv files instead of fastq to generate these differentials seperately (-pp).

 Accepts either single-read(SR) or paired-end(PE) data, however PE is highly reccommended for this analysis!
-SR will significantly reduce the accruacy of the tool.
+SR will significantly reduce the accruacy.

 #### Arguments
-    mprofile TransloCapture -1 <input_read1> -2 <input_read2> -o <output>
+    TransloCapture -1 input_read1.fastq -2 input_read2.fastq -o output.csv

     Required arguments:
-      --input -i INPUT
+      --input INPUT, -i INPUT
-                        Fastq from SR data
+                              Input fastq file for SR sequencing
-      --read1 -1 READ1
+      --read1 READ1, -1 READ1
-                        Fastq read 1 from PE data
+                              Fastq read 1 from PE sequencing
-      --read2 -2 READ2
+      --read2 READ2, -2 READ2
-                        Fastq read 2 from PE data
+                              Fastq read 2 from PE sequencing
-      --output -o OUTPUT
+      --output OUTPUT, -o OUTPUT
-                        .csv file to write result matrix
-      --primers -p PRIMERS
+                              Output file to write to, format is csv --primers PRIMERS, -p PRIMERS
-                        A .csv file containing the name of the target and the foward and reverse primer (reverse complement) sequences for each site to be analysed Additional arguments:
+                              A 3 column .csv file of the name, foward primer sequence and reverse primer sequence (reverse
+                              complement) for each site to be analysed.

+    Additional arguments:
-      --control -c CONTROL
+      --control CONTROL, -c CONTROL
-                        The fastq you want to normalise to (e.g. untreated) --control1 -c1 CONTROL1
+                              The fastq you want to normalise to (e.g. untreated).
+                              If unspecified, will not normalise.
+      --control1 CONTROL1, -c1 CONTROL1
-                        Read 1 of the fastq you want to normalise to (e.g. untreated)
+                              Read 1 of the fastq you want to normalise to (e.g. untreated).
+If unspecified, will not normalise.
-      --control2 -c2 CONTROL2
+      --control2 CONTROL2, -c2 CONTROL2
-                        Read 1 of the fastq you want to normalise to (e.g. untreated)
+                              Read 2 of the fastq you want to normalise to (e.g. untreated).
+If unspecified, will not normalise.
-      --preproc -pp PREPROC
-                        Specifies input files are pre-made .csv translocation output files (requires --control to be set)
-      --fastq -fq FASTQ
+      --preproc, -pp          If specified, --input (-i) and --control (-c) must be already quantified TransloCapture matrices.
+Output
+                              will be a new matrix that is the differential of input-control.
+      --fastqout FASTQOUT, -fo FASTQOUT
-                        Fastq file to write translocated reads to.
-Default will not write the reads.
+                              Fastq file to write translocated sequences to.
+If unspecified, will not write
+      --fastqout1 FASTQOUT1, -fo1 FASTQOUT1
+                              Fastq file to write read1 of translocated sequences to.
+If unspecified, will not write.
+      --fastqout2 FASTQOUT2, -fo2 FASTQOUT2
+                              Fastq file to write read2 of translocated sequences to.
+If unspecified, will not write.
+      --quiet, -q             Removes all messages.

       --help -h HELP
                               show this help message and exit

     Example:
-      mprofile TransloCapture -1 treated_R1.fastq -2 treated_R2.fastq -o treated_translomap.csv -p target_primers.csv
+      TransloCapture -1 treated_R1.fastq -2 treated_R2.fastq -o treated_translomap.csv -p target_primers.csv

-       -h, --help            show this help message and exit

 <br>

 #### Example Primer table
-First, here is an example primer table that we will use to create the example translocation table.<br>
+First, here is an example primer table that is used to create the example translocation table.<br>
-Columns are target name, forward primer sequence, reverse primer sequence.
+The table should have no header, but the columns are target name, forward primer sequence, reverse primer sequence.

 .          |.                         |.                           |
 -----------|--------------------------|----------------------------|